-We tried out nReal’s AR Glasses at the Augmented World Expo (AWE) in Santa Clara last week and were impressed.
-By both AWE and nReal’s glasses.
+We tried out nReal’s AR Glasses at the Augmented World Expo (AWE) in Santa Clara last week and were impressed – by both AWE and nReal’s glasses.
 Celebrating its tenth year, AWE has suddenly become a massive AR event with over 7,000 attendees and exhibitors.
 To no one’s surprise, this year was all about AR Glasses in every imaginable form.
 If you’re interested in AR and smart glasses, definitely try to make the Expo in May 2020.

 Remember ODG’s long-running AR project which ended in a fire sale?
 Those were going to cost you between $1,000 and $1,800 depending on the model.
 The price of augmented reality is finally starting to show a little realism.